Ann Arbor Camera Club - Rules & By-Laws

 Article II - DUES

 Membership dues shall be collected annually.
 Fees for membership shall be set by the Executive Committee at least two months prior to the Annual Banquet.
 The membership shall be informed of any proposed increase in dues at least 2 months in advance and shall approve such increase by a simple majority vote at a regular meeting of the club.
 The AACC fiscal year begins March 1st, the anniversary of the club's founding in 1956.
 Annual dues should be paid each year by April 30th.
 After that date, only members who have paid dues for the year will be able to send and receive AACC emails, access the members-only area of the website, and display images or prints at meetings.
 Members who paid for lifetime memberships when they were available are not required to pay annual dues.

 Article III - EXECUTIVE COMMITTEE AND OFFICERS

-The executive committee consists of all club officers and past presidents of the AACC who requests to be included.
+The executive committee consists of all club officers plus any past president of the AACC who requests to be included.
 Such requests should be made to the current president.
 Any member who wishes may attend the executive committee meetings.
 The executive committee meets as noted in these bylaws and at such other times as the president may deem necessary.
 The club membership votes biannually for President and Vice- President.
 Others officers are appointed by the President.